It is not very healthy to work for hours starring on a computer monitor without taking breaks.

 That is quite a few symptoms and better to be avoided.
 Eye Defender helps by reminding the user to take regular computer breaks.
 The software sits quietly in the system task for most of the time but becomes active every 45 minutes by default.

-It's up to the user on how he is reminded of the break, he has four choices that are offered by the program: Display a picture, run the screensaver, display a popup reminder or run the visual training that relaxes the eyes.
+It's up to the user on how he or she is reminded of breaks; you have four choices that are offered by the program: Display a picture, run the screensaver, display a popup reminder or run the visual training that relaxes the eyes.

-The break interval can be changed between 1 to 999 minutes but the default values are 15, 30, 45, 60 and 90 minutes and it is recommended to choose one of them.
+The break interval can be changed; Eye Defender supports intervals between 1 to 999 minutes but the default values are 15, 30, 45, 60 and 90 minutes, and it is recommended to choose one of them.
 The break duration can be defined as well.

 Once installed, EyeDefender sits in the system tray and displays the time left until the next break.
 When the time for a break comes, the program does one of the following: